abdullahabib2001/my-personal-website/README.md

 # my-personal-website
 Abdulla Ashoor's Personal website.
-Designed using HTML and CSS.
+Developed using HTML and CSS.